Ganesh Himal Trek

 Autumn (September – November)

-After the monsoon leaves, the area of Himalaya is settled with dust-free skies and clean mountain images.
-Along with the natural beauty showcased, the cultural splendor gives another touch to the perfect vacation in the Himalayas in Nepal as the main festivals, Dashain and Tihar are celebrated during this period.
+After the monsoon leaves, the area of the Himalaya is settled with dust-free skies and clean mountain images.
+Along with the natural beauty showcased, the cultural splendor gives another touch to the perfect vacation in the Himalayas in Nepal, as the main festivals, Dashain and Tihar, are celebrated during this period.

 Winter (December – February)